 Sample solitaire engagement ring for $2000

 At a very cost friendly price of $325, the 14k white gold ring setting is a simple and elegant solution for people shopping with a lower budget.
+You may also want to check out this writeup on selecting the right design for different finger sizes and hand shapes for more ideas.

 $1,675 (diamond) + $325 (setting) = $2000 (total)